Extended drawing for artists and makers

 In the first 2 terms tutors from different art disciplines will deliver short challenging projects and exercises to broaden your use of drawing as a vital and exploratory tool and as a reliable companion and starting point for understanding the world around you.
 You will look at the work of contemporary artists who use drawing as the main or essential component of their work and explore the possibilities of what is considered drawing in the art world today.

-The final term will focus on personal project realisation.
-The group will be set a specific project and by selecting drawing methods and approaches, you will work towards presenting a final piece or pieces of personal work to present as both an online and an off-site Gallery exhibition.
+The final term will focus upon a personal extended enquiry using selected drawing methods and approaches, you will work towards presenting a final piece or pieces of work as an online/gallery exhibition or other event.

 What will we cover?